certtools/intelmq/docs/User-Guide.md

 # Configuration

+## /opt and LSB paths

-Note: If you installed the packages, LSB paths are used instead of `/opt/intelmq`.
+If you installed the packages, LSB paths are used instead of `/opt/intelmq`.
 Otherwise, the configuration directory is `/opt/intelmq/etc/`.

+You can switch this by setting the environment variables `INTELMQ_PATHS_NO_OPT` and `INTELMQ_PATHS_OPT`, respectively.
+* When installing the Python packages, you can set `INTELMQ_PATHS_NO_OPT` to something non-empty to use LSB-paths.
+* When installing the deb/rpm packages, you can set `INTELMQ_PATHS_OPT` to something non-empty to use `/opt/` paths.

+## Overview

 All files are JSON.
+By
-By default, the installation method puts its distributed configuration files into `etc/examples`, so it does not overwrite your local configuration.
+default, the installation method puts its distributed configuration files into `etc/examples`, so it does not overwrite your local configuration.
 Prior to the first run, copy them to `etc`: